KaleChips22/SekaiPlusEditor/README.md

 Unfortunately, there is no download available yet, as I am not finished making this app.
 When a stable, working release is ready, it will be available here.

+There is a preview version available here: [Download](https://github.com/KaleChips22/SekaiPlusEditor/releases)

 ## Electron

 This editor is made in electron, which should make it more compatible with a lot more devices, including MacOS support!